forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: Your work life is about to get more colorful with Salesforce CLI's new help themes.
-The help output now uses colors to highlight certain parts, such as the help sections (USAGE, FLAGS, DESCRIPTION, etc), flags and their descriptions, executable name, and more.
-Run any command with `--help`- or `-h` to see the default colors.
-Don't like the ones we chose?
-Then customize the help output with your own colors by updating the `theme.json` file, located here:
+The help output now uses colors to highlight certain parts, such as the help sections (USAGE, FLAGS, DESCRIPTION, and so on), flags and their descriptions, executable name, and more.
+To see the default colors, run any command with `--help`- or `-h`.
+If you don't like the colors we chose, specify your own colors by updating the `theme.json` file, located here:

     * (Linux and macOS): `$HOME/.config/sf/theme.json`
     * (Windows) Depending on your configuration, either `C:\Users\<username>\.config\sf\theme.json` or `%LOCALAPPDATA%\sf\theme.json`